trufflesuite/trufflesuite.com/src/docs/drizzle/reference/drizzle-state.md

 For more in-depth information on the Ethereum transaction lifecycle, [check out this great blog post](https://medium.com/blockchannel/life-cycle-of-an-ethereum-transaction-e5c66bae0f6e).

 ## `transactionStack` (array)
-In some cases, a transaction may be malformed and not even make it to being broadcasted.
-To keep track of this, an empty string will be added to this array and replaced with the transaction hash once broascasted.
-The `cacheSend()` method will return a `stackId`, which will allow you to observe this process for your own transaction status indicator UI.
+In cases where a user cancels a transaction or the transaction is malformed and unable to be broadcasted, it won't receive a hash.
+To keep track of these cases, a temporary ID will be added to this array and replaced with the transaction hash once broadcasted.
+The `cacheSend()` method will return a `stackId`, which will allow you get the temporary ID to observe this process for your own transaction status indicator UI.

 ## `web3` (object)